rage/programming-23/data/part-9/2-objects-as-attributes.md

 </text-box>

 We have already seen examples of classes which have lists as attributes.
-As there is thus nothing stopping us adding mutable objects as attributes in our classes, we might as well use objects created based on our own classes as attributes in other classes of our own.
+As there is thus nothing stopping us from including mutable objects as attributes in our classes, we might as well use instances of our own classes as attributes in other classes we've defined ourselves.
 In the following examples we will define the classes `Course`, `Student` and `CompletedCourse`.
 A completed course makes use of the first two classes.
 The class definitions are very short and simple in order to better concentrate on the technique of using instances of our own classes as attributes.

 We will assume each class is defined in a separate file.